Quantity Formatting And Parsing

 ParserSpec

-object containing a Format's Units and their Unit Conversions, as well as an input string, the Parser can either return an objectQuantityParseResult
+and their unit conversions, as well as an input string, the Parser can either return an objectQuantityParseResult

 that contains the magnitude of typenumber